RPC for NestJS

 import { UpdateUserBodyDto, UpdateUserResponseDto } from '@/modules/user/UserDto';

-const respData = await UserRPC.updateUser({
+const user = await UserRPC.updateUser({

 body: plainToInstance(UpdateUserBodyDto, {